Cross-domain Recommender Systems via Multimodal Domain Adaptation: Introduction

-\vikasG{The latent space alignment approaches of CDRS are considered to be scale-invariant, aiming to align the distribution of user and item representation in the latent space across domains~\cite{wang2021low,yu2022cross}.
-For efficient knowledge transfer, the embeddings of users and items in the source domain must be aligned with those of the target domain.
-Nevertheless, the alignment is not straightforward, as the users and items are embedded independently in the latent \ramyaY{space} and hence have diverse distribution.
-Domain adaptation, a subcategory of transfer learning, focuses on aligning entity features' distribution by updating their embeddings simultaneously in both domains.
-The proposal by Yu et al.~\cite{yu2020semi} applies MF to learn the latent representation of the users and items using the implicit \ramyaY{data} on the dense and sparse domains, respectively.
-During the alignment process, they additionally use the user and item embedding learned from the review data as a guiding factor.
-We hypothesize that the product review information may also be limited for a sparse domain, such as a newly launched e-commerce platform.
-Further, reviews are sometimes diverse, and the interpretation is domain dependent.
+\AS{The latent space alignment approaches in CDRS are designed to be scale-invariant, aiming to align the distribution of user and item representations in the latent space across domains~\cite{wang2021low,yuan2019darec,yu2022cross}.
+By aligning the embeddings, the focus is on transferring knowledge based on the semantic similarity of their learned representations.
+Even though the entities may not be identical, their embeddings capture shared characteristics and behaviors that can be mapped into a common vector space.
+This allows for knowledge transfer between domains based on the underlying patterns and features of the entities, rather than relying on exact entity matches.
+However, achieving such alignment is challenging, as the embeddings of these entities in the lower-dimensional space are independent, leading to diverse distributions.
+Domain adaptation, a subfield of transfer learning, addresses this challenge by aligning the distributions of entity features through simultaneous updates to their embeddings in both domains.
+For instance, Yu et al.~\cite{yu2020semi} incorporate MF to learn user and item latent features from the implicit data in the dense and sparse domains while incorporating guidance from user and item embeddings derived from review data during the alignment process.
+In real-world scenarios, the product review information may also be limited for a sparse domain, such as a newly launched e-commerce platform.
+Further, reviews are sometimes diverse, and the interpretation is domain-dependent.
 For example, a review for a particular \textit{gadget X} in the \textit{technology} domain, ``the gadget X sleek design and powerful performance make it a must-have for tech enthusiasts", and in the \textit{fashion} domain, ``the gadget X is bulky and outdated design makes it an eyesore", presents contrasting opinions.
-Alignment only on the basis of textual features may sometimes mislead the optimization.}
+Alignment only based on textual features may sometimes mislead the optimization.}